dcSpark/fracada-il-primo/release/OPERATIONS_GUIDE.md

 ### Build and submit the transaction to add a new NFT

-When you collect a sufficient number of signatures, the process can continue and the transaction can be submited.
+When you collect a sufficient number of signatures, the process can continue and the transaction can be submitted.
 Calling:

 ```sh
 continue_add_nft_{nft currency id}_{nft token name}.sh {wallet}